riipandi/litte/README.md

 ## License

 This project is released under the [MIT License][license-mit].
-For a concise overview of its terms, see the [MIT License][tldr-mit] on tldrlegal.com.
+For a concise overview of its terms, see the MIT License on [tldrlegal.com][tldr-mit].
 All copyright remains with the individual contributors.

 See the [LICENSE][license-mit] file for more information.